Michigan Basketball: March Madness Team Profile and Season Recap

-March Madness is one month away, and this time it’s actually happening (barring any last-minute disasters, of course).
+March Madness is right around the corner, and this time it’s actually happening (barring any last-minute disasters, of course).
 It’s going to be a lot different in 2021 with the entire NCAA Tournament in one location, but having been cancelled in 2020 the players are going to be even more enthused than usual and the bettors will be especially eager.
-With the regular season wining down, it’s time to start looking ahead at the teams that can expect to be serious National Championship contenders.
-We’ll be breaking them down one by one, and our series continues with the third-ranked Michigan Wolverines.
+With the regular season winding down, it’s time to start looking ahead at the teams that can expect to be serious National Championship contenders.
+We’ll be breaking them down one by one, and our series continues with the Michigan Wolverines.

 Performance last five March Madness’: Sweet 16, Finals, Sweet 16, First Round, Didn’t Qualify

 Biggest weakness: Isaiah Livers injury

 Michigan Wolverines prospects